GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-loves-contributors.md

 As time passes, it's been increasingly hard for me to focus enough time on each of these projects.

-Last weeks I've been quite occupied trying to **optimize the GraphQL engine** in Python (news to come soon!), **subscriptions** and the latest version of Graphene: **2.0**.
+For the last few weeks I've been quite occupied trying to **optimize the GraphQL engine** in Python (news to come soon!), **GraphQL subscriptions** and the latest version of Graphene: **2.0**.
 Unfortunately I haven't been able to keep the same pace in all the graphene sub-projects: *Graphene-Django*, *Graphene-SQLAlchemy* and *Graphene-GAE*.

-Because of that I decided that it is time to start delegating to people that can spend the time required to make each of these projects shine.
+Because of that I decided that it is time to start delegating people that can spend the time required to make each of these projects shine.

 **While I will still be active on all this projects**, all contributors are going to ensure that each of the projects evolve in the *right direction* and at a *good pace*.